ajiteshreddy24/AuthentiText/README.md

 CONTRIBUTIONS:
 1) Data Collection and Pre Processing(Making the Data ready to train):
-Divyoth Reddy
+Divyoth Reddy,
 Ajitesh Reddy

 2) Training and Fine tuning the Model(Applying the model and parameter tuning based on the loss):
-Venkata Ramana
+Venkata Ramana,
-Shivanth Reddy
+Shivanth Reddy,
 Charith Reddy